-6. Use of Tobacco
+6. Use of Tobacco, Nicotine, and Marijuana

 Smoking and other tobacco uses including vaping devices are a danger to a student's health and to the health of others.
-The school prohibits the sale, distribution, use, or possession of any form of tobacco, Juul, vaping products or electronic cigarettes or similar devices during school time or at any school activity.
+The school prohibits the sale, distribution, use, or possession of any form of tobacco, nicotine, marijuana, Juul, vaping products or electronic cigarettes or similar devices during school time or at any school activity.
 This prohibition also applies when going to and from school and at school bus stops.
-Violations of this rule may result in suspension or expulsion.
-"Use of tobacco" shall mean all uses of tobacco, including cigars, cigarettes, or pipe tobacco, chewing tobacco, snuff, vaping or any other matter or substance that contains tobacco, in addition to papers used to roll cigarettes.
+Violations of this rule may result in suspension or expulsion, as well as a request for a MIP ticket from law enforcement.
+"Use of tobacco, etc." shall mean all uses of tobacco, nicotine, marijuana, including cigars, cigarettes, or pipe tobacco, chewing tobacco, snuff, vaping or any other matter or substance that contains tobacco, nicotine, or marijuana, in addition to papers used to roll cigarettes and lighters.
 The display of unlighted cigars, cigarettes, pipes, other "smoking" paraphernalia or tobacco products on one's person is also prohibited by this policy.